 Guarida founding member Rosa Gonçalves’ story began in her own community of Kidbrook, a deprived area of Greenwich.
 Rosa, born in Brazil, set out to develop a community owned business that would generate work for the area, while combining her passion for food and catering.

-Olmec is working closely with housing associations to identify ways that co-operatives and social enterprises can be better enablers through programmes such as the intermediate housing programme First Steps.
+Olmec is working closely with housing associations to identify ways that co-operatives and social enterprises can be better enablers through programmes such as the intermediate housing programme First Steps (now Homes for Londoners).